segmentio/segment-docs/src/protocols/faq.md

 ### Why are my unplanned properties still getting sent to my destinations even though I've set the dropdown to "Omit Properties"?

-Unplanned property omission is only supported in cloud-mode destinations.
-Unplanned properties will not be omitted when sending to device-mode destinations.
+Unplanned property omission is only supported for cloud-mode destinations.
+Unplanned properties will not be omitted when they're sent to device-mode destinations.

 ## Protocols Validation